awkto/HowTos/harvester-with-letsencrypt-and-dns01.md

-# LetsEncrypt SSL certs on Harvester
+kub   # LetsEncrypt SSL certs on Harvester

 #### Notes
 - Harvester gets installed as a cluster on namespace cattle-system